 • Postural benefits

 At the same time, elbow planks are also a very effective exercise.
 They are used to target your core muscles more specifically.
 It’s a great exercise to focus on getting stronger abs.
-This is not to say that traditional planks will not improve your abdominal strength, but elbow planks will target them even more.
+This is not to say that traditional planks will not improve your abdominal strength, but elbow planks will target it even more.

 How Long Should You Hold A Plank?